fournip1/JPAFBOARD/README.md

 If you do not want to start from scratch, you may download and extract [this sample directory](/installers/sample.zip) and make the music directory to point on this one.

-When you click on *Refresh*, the PAF board scans the music directory and udpate the music database accordingly.
+When you click on *Refresh*, the PAF board scans the music directory and udpates the music database accordingly.

 > **What's behind the scene?**
 > The software reads the MP3 tags.
 The keywords are read as a coma separated list from the tag *comment*.
 Therefore, you may use an external tool to update accordingly the mp3 tags.
-I recommend
+I recommend **easytag**.

+###

 ## You are a developper
 There was a bug invoking modules **ormlite.core** et and **ormlite.jdbc** simultaneously.